One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Introduction

+To overcome these shortcomings, we propose a novel and extensible framework for the dynamic generation and process-centric evaluation of complex multi-turn dialogues.
+Our approach decouples user queries into underlying intentions and surface form.
+Intention is tracked via a three-layer mechanism that simulates dynamic user behaviors, while the surface form is synthesized by an agent equipped with an LLM-based generator and rigorous validity checkers.
+Besides, we move beyond single-turn accuracy to emphasize process-centric experience, drawing upon the Flow Theory~\cite{csikszentmihalyi1990flow}.
+We introduce the notion of \textit{patience} to model user stickiness to a conversation, where consecutive frustrations lead to a dialogue termination.
+And we define a suite of process-centric metrics to quantify user experience such as endurance and robustness.

+Leveraging this framework, we introduce EvolIF, a benchmark grounded on 541 topics, 12 groups of commonly-adopted constraint groups and 500 diverse user styles.
+Through an evaluation of 10 leading LLMs, we observe a distinct performance stratification.
+GPT-5 and Gemini-3-Pro establish a commanding lead, whose process-centric scores are nearly double or triple of open-source models.
+Besides, LLMs share a common and steepest performance drop at around turn 5 and 12, revealing critical bottlenecks in their ability to manage accumulated constraints and complex state transitions.

-The main contributions of this paper are threefold:
+To sum up, the contributions of this paper are:

-\begin{itemize} \item We propose a extensible framework for the dynamic generation of multi-turn dialogue evaluation datasets that resist saturation. \item We introduce EvolIf, a new benchmark built with our framework, specifically designed to assess the limits of LLMs' long-context memory management and instruction-following capabilities. \item We provide a comprehensive empirical analysis of state-of-the-art LLMs, offering new insights into their strengths, robustness, and recovery ability in prolonged, instruction-driven dialogues. \end{itemize}
+\begin{itemize} \item We propose an extensible framework for dynamically generating multi-turn evaluation datasets that resist saturation. \item We introduce EvolIF to assess the limits of LLMs' long-context management and instruction-following abilities. \item We analyze state-of-the-art LLMs, offering insights into their robustness in prolonged dialogues and identifying critical limitations to guide future optimization. \end{itemize}